GitHubLuCheng/GitHubLuCheng.github.io/_pages/about.md

 - [09/2023] Our workshop on Responsible Language Models is accepted to AAAI'24.
 Co-organizing with Vector Institute for AI.
 - [09/2023] Invited talk at Pacific Causal Inference Conference 2023, Sept 16-17.
 Beijing, China
 - [08/2023] Invited talk at NSF Tripods Workshop on Privacy, Fairness and Causality in Graphs.
 UCSC.
 Oct 19-20.
 - [08/2023] Received an NSF III Medium grant as a Co-PI.
-Thanks, NSF!
 - [08/2023] Two papers accepted to CIKM'23.
 - [07/2023] Invited to give a talk at LMU Munich.
 - [07/2023] One paper accepted to ECAI'23.